Doctoral Supervisory Committee

 First Committee Meeting

 The supervisory committee should meet with the student within two weeks to decide on the student’s program of study.
 The student is responsible for arranging all necessary meetings and furnishing required forms.

 The first meeting will deal primarily with a definition of course requirements.
 At this time, the Plan of Study for Doctoral Degree form must be completed and signed by all committee members.
 This is an agreement made between the student and the committee about what coursework will be required to complete the doctoral degree.
 It includes the core courses as well as any other courses the committee feels are necessary to give the student the required background in his/her area of interest.
 This form is also used to request waivers of core courses.

 Graduate students and chairs of all newly formed committees are also required to sign a Human and Animal Advisory Certification form documenting that the student has been advised of human and animal subjects guidelines.

-The form is available on the Graduate School Forms web page.

 The committee chair summarizes the first meeting on the Supervisory Committee Meeting Documentation form.
 All three forms are forwarded to the QERM GPA, reviewed by the Graduate Program Coordinator, and placed in the student's academic file.